Astragalus cicer: Flowers and fruit

 Flowers of Astragalus cicer are pale yellow and 15–16 cm in length.
 The 15 to 60 flowers in the inflorescence grow in a raceme (as illustrated in the adjacent image).
 The flowers of a cicer milkvetch have a 5-lobed hairy calyx.
 They are asympetalous: the petals are not fused.
 Stamens come in sets of 9 to 10.
 Cicer milkvetch bears fruit in the form of a legume.
 Pods also exhibit a pale yellow color, whilst turning black when fully mature.

 Usage

 Cicer milkvetch has several agricultural uses: it can be used for soil stabilization as well as hay or pasture with the good nutritional value typical of legumes and the benefit of this plant's non-bloat characteristics for livestock.
+It is used in western Canada, where new cultivars have been bred for increased herbage yield and seedling vigor.